- GDP (PPP):

-Belarus’s economic freedom score is 53.0, making its economy the 135th freest in the 2022 Index.
-Belarus is ranked 45th among 45 countries in the Europe region, and its overall score is below the regional and world averages.
+Belarus’s economic freedom score is 51.0, making its economy the 145th freest in the 2023 Index.
+Its score is 2.0 points worse than last year.
+Belarus is ranked 44th among 44 countries in the Europe region, and its overall score is below the regional and world averages.

-President Alexander Lukashenko has been in power since 1994 and controls all branches of government in this Eastern European nation, which has one of Europe’s worst human rights records.
-After Lukashenko won reelection again in the 2020 presidential election, which international observers viewed as rigged, protestors called for him to resign in favor of the main opposition candidate, Sviatlana Tsikhanouskaya.
+President Aleksandr Lukashenka has been in power since 1994 and controls all branches of government in this Eastern European nation, which has one of Europe’s worst human rights records.
+After Lukashenka won reelection again in the 2020 presidential election, which international observers viewed as rigged, protestors called for him to resign in favor of the main opposition candidate, Sviatlana Tsikhanouskaya.
 Industries and state-controlled agriculture are not competitive.
 New non-Russian foreign investment has essentially disappeared, largely because of Belarus’s unfavorable investment climate.
 Belarus is heavily dependent on Russia for its energy supplies and joined the Russia-backed Eurasian Economic Union in 2015.